 We have adopted policies and procedures to identify, monitor and manage our risk.
 These policies and procedures, however, may not be effective and may not be adapted quickly enough to respond effectively to changed circumstances.
 Some of our compliance and risk evaluation functions depend upon information technology systems, information provided by others and public information regarding markets, clients or other matters that are otherwise accessible by us.
 In some cases, however, that information may not be available, accurate, complete or up-to-date.
 Also, because many of our advisors work in decentralized offices, additional risk management challenges exist, including with regard to advisor office technology, vendors and information security practices.
 In addition, our existing systems, policies and procedures, and staffing levels may be insufficient to support a significant increase in our advisor population.
-Any such increase could require us to increase our costs, including information technology costs, in order to maintain our compliance and risk management obligations, or strain our existing policies and procedures are not effective, or if we are not successful in capturing risks to which we are or may be exposed, we may suffer harm to our reputation or be subject to litigation or regulatory actions that could have a material adverse effect on our business and financial condition.
+Any such increase could require us to increase our costs, including information technology costs, in order to maintain our compliance and risk management obligations, or strain our existing policies and procedures as we evolve to support a larger advisor population.
+If our systems, policies and procedures are not effective, or if we are not successful in capturing risks to which we are or may be exposed, we may suffer harm to our reputation or be subject to litigation or regulatory actions that could have a material adverse effect on our business and financial condition.